AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-45/acsd-56447-adding-same-product-to-cart-via-parallel-web-api-rest-requests-results-in-two-separate-items-in-the-cart.md

 ---
-title: "ACSD-56447: Adding same product to cart via parallel web API rest results requests results in two seperate items in the cart"
+title: "ACSD-56447: Adding same product to cart via parallel web REST API requests results in two separate items in the cart."
-description: Apply the ACSD-56447 patch to fix the Adobe Commerce issue where adding same product to cart via parallel web API rest requests result in two seperate items in the cart.
+description: Apply the ACSD-56447 patch to fix the Adobe Commerce issue where adding the same product to the cart via parallel web REST API requests results in two separate items in the cart.
-feature: CMS
+feature: REST
 role: Admin, Developer
 ---
-# ACSD-56447: Adding same product to cart via parallel web API rest results requests results in two seperate items in the cart.
+# ACSD-56447: Adding the same product to the cart via parallel web REST API results requests results in two separate items in the cart

-The ACSD-56447 patch fixes the issue where adding same product to cart via parallel web API rest results requests results in two seperate items in the cart.
+The ACSD-56447 patch fixes the issue where adding same product to cart via parallel web REST API results requests results in two separate items in the cart.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.45 is installed.
 The patch ID is ACSD-56447.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions